 A DVA permanent impairment (PI) claim includes compensation for injuries or diseases directly related to a veteran's ADF service.
 Veterans need to submit medical evidence to support their claim and ensure all relevant documents are included for accurate assessment.

-The time frame for a Permanent Impairment (PI) claim generally ranges from 1.5 to 2 years.
+The time frame for a Permanent Impairment (PI) claim generally takes around 12 months or longer.
 This duration depends on the case's complexity and the information's accuracy.
 Veterans are encouraged to request updates during the process and ensure all necessary documents are submitted to avoid delays.

 The permanent impairment assessment process evaluates the severity of a veteran’s injury or disease.
 It involves a medical professional reviewing the veteran’s condition, determining its impact on daily life, and assigning an impairment rating.
 This rating influences the compensation amount.
 Veterans can add additional medical information if required during the process.